The Winner (2016 film)

-The Winner is Nepali action based film released on 4 November 2016 directed by Hikmat Bista and produced by Srijana Shah and Bikash Kharel.
+The Winner is a Nepali action based film released on 4 November 2016 directed by Hikmat Bista and produced by Srijana Shah and Bikash Kharel.
 The film features Malina Joshi, Manchin Shakya and Mahesh Man Shrestha in lead roles.

-Filmed in Nepal, Australia, Dubai, The first look of the film was released in Baishak 10.
+Filmed in Nepal, Australia, Dubai, the first look of the film was released at Baishak 10.
 The film was released from 2 September 2016/ Bhadra 17 2073.